Skip to content

 • A union of security schemes.
 This means one of the security schemes must be used to authenticate this service.

-// Use EITHER Auth1 or Auth2
+// Use EITHER Auth1 OR Auth2

 @useAuth(Auth1 | Auth2)